db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 2.1.4

+* Fixed bug with Deal with Militech and added an Autotargeting autoscript mechanism.

 ### 2.1.3

 Implemented the custom cards which have some of the more unique effects.
 With this all the core set is truly completed (as much as possible that is)